DARK-Shadw/VirtualCharacter/README.md

 In the Godot editor, click the Play button (▶) at the top right, or press F5.
 The character should appear on your screen, performing random behaviors based on your settings.

-2. Testing Interactions:

-To test behaviors, modify settings in the relevant scripts (e.g., Character.gd for animations and interactions).
-Use the Godot Debugger to monitor real-time logs, test actions, and validate interactions like mouse chasing or window pushing.
+2. Exporting and building for Windows:

+   In the Godot editor, click Project, export then add new if necessary and select Windows Select the Export Project at the botton to build the Exceutable file ( An exported executable is already ab=vailable in the export folder)

-3. Launch the Application:
+4. Launch the Application:

-Locate the exported file in your specified folder and run it.
+Locate the exported executable file in your specified folder and run it.
 The character will now operate as a standalone application on your desktop.

 ### Project Documentation